 - If you import an animated/rigged model as an fbx you’ll be losing the controls, you only get the bones and IKs, the rig must be set up again.
 Rigs must be animated in the same software they were made in.

-- You can’t export simulations or particle effects
+- You can’t export simulations or particle effects.

 - Different programs produce different renders even if “the settings are the same”.
+A program can have different renderers, Blender for example has Eevee, Cycles, and Workbench.

 What do you need